 Frank tilts the squeeze chute during branding days

 Frank Allnutt's family, in his early years, were ranchers in the central Colorado Rocky Mountains and he and brother Dan briefly attended a one-room school not far from the historic gold mining town of Cripple Creak.
-Following high school, he proudly served as a Navy Parachute Rigger.
-Following his stint in the Navy, he enrolled in the University of Denver, where he earned a B.A.
+Following high school in Denver, Frank proudly served as a Navy Parachute Rigger.
+After that he enrolled in the University of Denver, where he earned a B.A.
 Degree in Radio-Television-Film.
 He was a student manager of DU's radio station.
-During his four years at DU, he was a diver on DU's Swim Team.
-He competed in the national NCAA Diving Championship at Yale University in 1965.
+During his four years at DU, he was a diver on Du's championship Swimming and Diving Team.
+He competed in the national NCAA Diving Championships at Yale University in 1965.
 He served as assistant coach in his senior year.
-His love of music lead to his singing in DU's summer operas, chapel choir, and Men's Glee Club.
+His love of music lead to his singing in Du's summer operas, chapel choir, and Men's Glee Club.

-The motion picture, "The Giant of Thunder Mountain," was based on the title, characters and story elements created by Frank Allnutt.
-It featured Cloris Leachman, Richard Keil (of James Bond fame) as the giant, and Marianne Rogers (then the wife of country singer Kenny Rogers).
+The motion picture, "The Giant of Thunder Mountain," was based on the title, characters and treatment created by Frank.
+The picture featured Cloris Leachman, Richard Kiel (of James Bond fame), and Marianne Rogers (then the wife of country singer Kenny Rogers).
 Frank left the project over Kiel's changes to the story.
 The film grossed a measly $127,000.

 Frank is the author of numerous Christian books, including the classic Christian commentary, "The Force of Star Wars," published by Bible Voice and Fleming H. Revell Co.
 Having sold more than 220,000 copies in its first five months of release, the book ranked 19th in the CBA (Christian Booksellers Association) Journal's list of best-selling books of the year.